newlight77/dotfiles/README.md

 - set of useful functions and aliases
 - set colorfull shell
-- git config and aliases

-Please feel free to install zsh with oh my zsh.
+Please feel free to install zsh with oh-my-zsh.

-> Alternatively, you may want to setp fish instead of zsh and oh my zsh.
+> Alternatively, you may want to setup fish instead of zsh and oh-my-zsh.

 > For Vim/NeoVim users, you may customize you vimrc with :